Robinpig/Note/docs/CS/Java/Spring_Cloud_Alibaba/Sentinel/work.md

 - The ClusterNode is uniquely identified by the ResourceId;
 - the DefaultNode is identified by both the resource id and Context.
 In other words, one resource id will generate multiple DefaultNode for each distinct context, but only one ClusterNode.

+### StatisticNode
+The statistic node keep three kinds of real-time statistics metrics:
+- metrics in second level (rollingCounterInSecond)
+- metrics in minute level (rollingCounterInMinute)
+- thread count
+Sentinel use sliding window to record and count the resource statistics in real-time.
+The sliding window infrastructure behind the ArrayMetric is LeapArray.